Viral WhatsApp Hoaxes Are India’s Own Fake News Crisis

 That didn’t stop the wave of Modi-related forwards on WhatsApp.

-In October 2015, a photo of Modi sweeping the floor “during an RSS rally in 1988” — an attempt to highlight the Prime Minister’s humble roots — blew up.
-Later it became clear the image was Photoshopped.
+In October 2015, a photo of Modi sweeping the floor “during an RSS rally in 1988” — an attempt to highlight the prime minister’s humble roots — blew up.
+Later it became clear the image was photoshopped.

-Last year, India’s Press Information Bureau, an agency that manages government communication with the media, was left red-faced after it published a Photoshopped picture of the Prime Minister looking out on a flooded town in the flood-hit state of Tamil Nadu via its official Twitter handle.
-A new hashtag #PhotoshopSarkar — Photoshop Government — was born.
+Last year, India’s Press Information Bureau, an agency that manages government communication with the media, was left red-faced after it published a photoshopped picture of the prime minister looking out on a flooded town in the flood-hit state of Tamil Nadu via its official Twitter handle.
+A new hashtag, #PhotoshopSarkar — photoshop government — was born.

-And in August, Modi himself had to debunk a viral story that claimed that he had urged citizens to boycott Chinese-made firecrackers.
+And in August, Modi himself had to debunk a viral story that claimed he had urged citizens to boycott Chinese-made firecrackers.

 More recently, in a thread that went viral, Twitter user @samjawed65 deconstructed how an uncorroborated pro-government report in a mainstream Indian publication ended up in an aggregation echo chamber with half a dozen other media outlets re-reporting it, until the Huffington Post finally debunked it as fake news.